camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 Job Priorities can be assigned at the process or the activity level.
 To achieve this the Camunda extension attribute `camunda:jobPriority` can be used.

 For specifying the priority, both constant values and [expressions]({{< relref "user-guide/process-engine/expression-language.md" >}}) are supported.
 When using a constant value, the same priority is assigned to all instances of the process or activity.
-Expressions, on the other hand, allow assigning a different priority to each instance of the process or actitiy.
-Expression must evaluate to a number in the integer range.
+Expressions, on the other hand, allow assigning a different priority to each instance of the process or activity.
+Expression must evaluate to a number in the Java `long` range.
-The concreate value can be the result of a complex calculation and be based on user-provided data (resulting from a task form or other sources).
+The concrete value can be the result of a complex calculation and be based on user-provided data (resulting from a task form or other sources).

 #### Priorities at the Process Level